 The Wusthof Ikon 8-inch chef knife has a decent amount of customer feedback.
-There are a variety of reviews but most of them indicate that most customers are satisfied.
-While there aren’t a ton of reviews it’s still significant enough to help you make a decision.
+There are a variety of reviews, but most of them indicate that most customers are satisfied.
+So while there aren’t a ton of reviews, it’s still significant enough to help you make a decision.

 Most customers were extremely pleased with their purchase of the Wusthof Ikon chef knife.
-They found it to be extremely sharp and the sharpness last for a long time.
+They found it to be extremely sharp, and the sharpness lasts for a long time.
 A few customers said that it cuts tomatoes super thin.
-Just as we experienced, the Ikon chef knife gets a lot praise for its comfortable handle.
+Just as we experienced, the Ikon chef knife gets a lot of praise for its comfortable handle.
 The handle is the most notable difference between the Ikon and Classic Wusthof lines.

-A few customers who loves tabbouleh noted that this knife does a great job chopping up parsley.
-If you’ve ever experienced chopping herbs with a dull knife then you know the frustration.
-Instead of chopping you end up crushing and tearing.
+A few customers who love tabbouleh noted that this knife does a great job chopping up parsley.
+If you’ve ever experienced chopping herbs with a dull knife, then you know the frustration.
+Instead of chopping, you end up crushing and tearing.
 Some customers even point to its good looks as an added benefit.
-It is indeed a good looking knife.
+It is indeed a good-looking knife.
 Click here to read some reviews.

-Most customers had no complaints but there were certainly some.
-Of the few complaints a couple reviewers said that the knife wasn’t nearly as sharp as they expected.
+Most customers had no complaints, but there were certainly some.
+Of the few complaints, a couple of reviewers said that the knife wasn’t nearly as sharp as expected.
 Other critics thought that the handle was too small for their self-described small hands.

 The biggest takeaway is that the majority of people are more than happy with the purchase.
-Most are upgrading from lower quality knives while some others, having owned top-shelf knives, offer a more critical review.
-The negatives seem to be one-off and preference based.
+Most are upgrading from lower quality knives while others, having owned top-shelf knives, offer a more critical review.
+The negatives seem to be one-off and preference-based.
 They don’t seem to point to underlying chronic problems in manufacturing.

-The best chef knife for you just might be the Wusthof 8-inch Ikon chef’s knife.
+The best chef knife for you might be the Wusthof 8-inch Ikon chef’s knife.
 It felt great in our hands when we held it.
 It looks good, and it is very sharp.
 The attention paid to detail gives this knife an edge that is sure to last a very long time.
-This is a great option if you are used to working with a knife with a little more weight than what is typical of Japanese made knives.
+This Wusthof knife is an excellent option if you are used to working with a knife with a little more weight than typical Japanese-made knives.

 It’s hard to get a consensus on the best knife for the money.
-People are attracted to the different nuances of knives for different reasons.
-When it comes to the Victorinox 8-inch chef knife there seems to be universal appeal.
+People are attracted to the different nuances of blades for various reasons.
+When it comes to the Victorinox 8-inch chef knife, there seems to be a universal appeal.

 This knife is inexpensive (the cheapest knife on this list), durable, and surprisingly sharp.
 It holds an edge for a very long time.
-It is also very easy to hone and sharpen.
+It is also effortless to hone and sharpen.

 The Victorinox Fibrox chef knife proves that you don’t have to break the bank to have a good knife.
-It is a great knife for any budget.
-It is endorsed by Americas Test Kitchen, Cooks Illustrated, The Sweet Home, and a host of other knife experts.
+It is an excellent knife for any budget.
+Also, America’s Test Kitchen, Cooks Illustrated, The Sweet Home, and a host of other knife experts endorse it.

-These knives are stamped, not forged like the more expensive knives on this list.
-But that doesn’t really mean anything for you.
+High-end knives are forged, not stamped like these knives.
+But that doesn’t mean anything to you.
 The stamping process produces a chef knife that is thinner and lighter weight than other knives, and it doesn’t sacrifice durability.
 The steel is X50CrMoV15.
-Although it is sometimes marketed as high-carbon steel, it is not, it contains .5% carbon.
+Although sometimes marketed as high-carbon steel, it is not.
+It contains .5% carbon.
 High-carbon steel contains .6 to .99% carbon.

-Nonetheless, it’s a good quality steel.
+Nonetheless, it’s good quality steel.
 German Knives with much higher price tags are made out of this same stuff.
-This knife is not full-tang, meaning that the blade does not extend the entire length and width of the handle.
-Full tang is important for hunting knives and such but it’s not required for kitchen knives.
-So there is no point paying for it in a budget priced knife.
+Furthermore, this knife is not full-tang, meaning that the blade does not extend the entire length and width of the handle.
+Full tang is essential for hunting knives and such, but not for kitchen knives.
+So there is no point paying for it in a budget-priced knife.

-To ensure that your knife edge last a very long time (lifetime), Victorinox developed a special tempering process.
+Victorinox developed a unique tempering process to ensure that your knife edge lasts a very long time (lifetime).
 The goal is that your knife blade can be easily sharpened and will keep its “out of the box” sharpness for as long as you own it.

 Comfortable Handle for All

-The Victorinox Fibrox chef knife handle is designed in a way that makes it comfortable for all hand sizes and knife grips.
+The Victorinox Fibrox chef knife handle is comfortable for all hand sizes and knife grips.
 It is textured and made out of soft material.
-The Chef knife is usually the most used knife in the kitchen, so it’s important that the handle is comfortable.
+The Chef knife is usually the most used in the kitchen, so the handle must be comfortable.

-An uncomfortable handle is tolerable if you only use it for a short period of time, but what about when you have to peel a bag of potatoes or onions?
-We’ve helped cut a ton of vegetables for Thanksgiving with uncomfortable knives, the experience was terrible.
+An uncomfortable handle is tolerable if you only use it for a short time, but what about when you have to peel a bag of potatoes or onions?
+We’ve helped cut a ton of vegetables for Thanksgiving with uncomfortable knives.
+The experience was terrible.
 You won’t have to deal with that with this knife.
 The Victorinox chef knife may be a good option for people with arthritis too.

 What Do the Customers Think?

 The Victorinox Fibrox chef knife has a ton of consumer feedback.
-Most of it indicates that the customers are very happy with their experience so far.
+Most of it indicates that the customers are pleased with their experience so far.

-While researching this knife, we were really impressed.
-We’ve never come across a product that had this many reviews and so many of them were positive.
+While researching this knife, we were impressed.
+We’ve never come across a product with this many reviews, and so many of them were positive.
 The general customer consensus is that this is a great knife.
-The theme that plays the loudest is how this knife is so great at cutting everything from red meats to disjointing chicken wings.
+The theme that plays the loudest is how this knife is excellent at cutting everything from red meats to disjointing chicken wings.

 Unlike the Shun Premier chef knife, you wouldn’t have to be so careful when using it.
 You won’t need to baby it.
 It’s a workhorse.
 Customers appreciate being able to purchase a great chef’s knife at such a reasonable price.
-What’s more is that even guys that own or used more expensive knives say the same thing; there isn’t another knife on the market that offers better balance, edge and value.
+What’s more, even guys who own or used more expensive knives say the same thing; there isn’t another knife on the market that offers better balance, edge, and value.

-Naturally when we see products with rave reviews we want to see a little objectivity.
+Naturally, when we see products with rave reviews, we want to see a little objectivity.
 We know from experience that no product is perfect for everyone.
 Some people won’t like what everyone else seems to love.
 We think that’s important for you to know.
-So while the vast overwhelming majority of people love the Victorinox Fibrox chef knife, there is a vocal contingent that have shared their complaints.
+So while the vast, overwhelming majority of people love the Victorinox Fibrox chef knife, a vocal contingent has shared their complaints.

-The majority of the poor reviews come from customers that complain about the knife losing its sharp edge too quickly.
-Some state that it goes dull in a week, others say a month.
-Some of the more objective reviews stated that despite it being highly recommended by places like Cook’s Illustrated, it’s not a replacement for the more costly high-end Japanese or German knives.
+Most of the poor reviews come from customers who complain about the knife losing its sharp edge too quickly.
+Some state that it goes dull in a week.
+Others say a month.
+Some of the more objective reviews stated that, despite being highly recommended by places like Cook’s Illustrated, it’s not a replacement for the more costly high-end Japanese or German knives.

-The Shun knives are amazing, but they aren’t for everyone.
-If you plan on using your chef knife to disjoint chicken or as a screwdriver then save you your money.
-This is a great multipurpose knife.
+The Shun knives are unique, but they aren’t for everyone.
+If you plan on using your chef knife to disjoint chicken or as a screwdriver, then save you your money.
+This knife is a great multipurpose knife.
 It’s unbelievably sharp, but that sharpness comes at a price.
 It’s more brittle.
-For best results, use your Shun for meats, cheeses, vegetables and other soft food items, and you will have nearly unrivaled performance.
+For best results, use your Shun for meats, cheeses, vegetables, and other soft food items, and you will have nearly unrivaled performance.

-The knife that you should buy largely depends on your budget and your preferences.
+The knife that you should buy primarily depends on your budget and your preferences.
 If you want a more specialized knife that is beautiful, has a precision scalpel-like cut with hard-edge retention, then the Shun Premier chef’s knife may be for you.
-The Wusthof Ikon 8-inch German chef knife is definitely worth consideration.
+On the other hand, the Wusthof Ikon 8-inch German chef knife is worth consideration.
 It has a very comfortable handle and a super sharp edge while still being flexible.

 In Person Impressions

 We treat every buying guide as though we are making a purchase.
-We do online research, then we visit stores to get a closer look.
+We do online research.
+Then we visit stores to get a closer look.
 We visited local department stores as well as high-end stores like William-Sonoma to look at knives.
-When we visited our local department stores to check out their selection of chef’s knives, we made some definitive observations.
+When we called our local department stores to check out their selection of chef’s knives, we made some definitive observations.

 These local stores carry brands like OXO, Oneida, Kitchen Aide, Hamilton Forge, and Cuisinart.
-These companies are known for making other kitchen tools, but they aren’t known for making quality knives.
+These companies are known for making other kitchen tools, but they aren’t known for producing quality knives.

 We’re not going to individually apply any negative attributes to specific knife brands or models.
-This is just meant to give you some things to look out for while searching for a chef’s knife.
+Instead, these points give you some things to look for while searching for a chef’s knife.
 Here are some of the things that we didn’t like about the chef’s knives at our local department stores:

-The kind folks at William-Sonoma let us experience first-hand what the premium knives felt like.
+The kind folks at William-Sonoma let us experience the premium knives first-hand.
 We tried out the Global, Wusthof, and Shun lines.
-What shocked us was that Henckels was no longer a brand being carried at William-Sonoma.
-Macy’s on the other hand had a large selection of Henckels knives.
+What shocked us was that Henckels was no longer a brand carried at William-Sonoma.
+Macy’s, on the other hand, had a large selection of Henckels knives.

 Without doing research, there is virtually no way to distinguish between these high-end knives for quality.
 They all looked and felt well made.
 It comes down to preferences; Japanese or German, Full bolster, Full tang, wooden handle or resin/plastic, etc. The knives across these different high-end brands felt good in our hands.
 We especially liked the feel of the Wusthof Ikon and the Shun knives.